smartsheet-platform/smartsheet-javascript-sdk/README.md

          // Error will contain the error returned. console.log(err);
        }
-       // Data will contain the favorites object console.log(data);
+       // Data will contain the  API response console.log(data);
      });